Unfinished632/on-cpp/README.md

 # On
-On is a statically typed programming language designed to make sense.
+On is a statically typed interpreted programming language I made with minimal prior knowledge.

 # Syntax
 On is made up of **statements** and statements are made up of **instructions** and **values**.